NicholasPerell/Artemis/README.md

 ### Game-icons.net
 Used for the header image & _Artemis_'s Gizmos/Icons
-- Archer - Bowman by Lorc
+- Archer: Bowman by Lorc
-- Flag - Flying Flag by Lorc
+- Flag: Flying Flag by Lorc
-- Bundle - Quiver by Delapouite
+- Bundle: Quiver by Delapouite
-- Arrow - Branch Arrow by Lorc
+- Arrow: Branch Arrow by Lorc
-- Goddess - Night Sky by Lorc
+- Goddess: Night Sky by Lorc
-- Fletcher - Table by Delapouite
+- Fletcher: Table by Delapouite
-- Bow - Bow Arrow by Delapouite
+- Bow: Bow Arrow by Delapouite
+- Artemis Logo: Book Aura & High Shot by Lorc

 [^sheets]: For what the format of the .CSV's should be like, [here is an example format on Google Sheets](https://docs.google.com/spreadsheets/d/15kqTE368a9-T_mWnH0c4kyO8i_zSbvk4vVvYFh-C_5c/edit?usp=sharing).
 You're encouraged to make a copy and use it as a basis for yours.
 [^1]: [People Make Games's video on _Hades_](https://www.youtube.com/watch?v=bwdYL0KFA_U)